 With various themes and challenges available online, it’s an engaging way to encourage teamwork, problem-solving, and fun competition during your virtual gathering.

-Plus, it provides an exciting and interactive activity that can be enjoyed by participants from different locations.
+Plus, it provides an exciting and interactive activity for participants from different locations.

 Thanksgiving Virtual Scavenger Hunt